Innovation in digital technologies is transforming entire industries in the developed world.

 We are headquartered in New York.
 Our innovation centers are located in Bangalore and Johannesburg with projects distributed across all 3 locations.

-A platform approach to digital health solutions enables a high degree of configurability without the need to redevelop core functional modules.
+A platform approach to a digital health solution enables a high degree of configurability without the need to redevelop core functional modules.
 A single platform can support diverse health verticals, such as maternal health, HIV, family planning, and malaria, while sharing common information such as identity or family survey information.
 This enables digital health solutions to scale while maintaining quality of care and reducing cost.

 IPRD is working with the World Health Organization (WHO) and a global software platform company to build tools and standards to allow Government-sponsored or donor-sponsored system integrators to choose platforms interchangeably based on particular needs and preferences in a local geography.
 For example, such tools will allow providers to ingest the latest WHO guidelines in a machine-readable format, and to share data between platforms using rapidly-emerging FHIR protocols, and will drive different platform solutions to consistency of performance and interchangeability.